-B. Final Exam 45% (100 minutes; comprehensive, i.e., covers all the materials with more weights on hypothesis testing and linear regression; multiple choice questions on Canvas, no-look-back)
+B. Final Exam 40% (100 minutes; comprehensive, i.e., covers all the materials with more weights on hypothesis testing and linear regression; multiple choice questions)

 The final exam date will be determined by the University.
 If the final exam is missed without medical reasons supported by proper documentation (have to be submitted no later than 24 hours after the exam is taken), you won't pass the course.